Francisco Mejía Player Props: Rays vs. White Sox

-After going 0-for-3 in his most recent game, Francisco Mejia and the Tampa Bay Rays face the Chicago White Sox (who will hand the ball to Dylan Cease) at 7:10 PM ET on Thursday.
+The Tampa Bay Rays, including Francisco Mejia (hitting .206 in his past 10 games, with two doubles, three walks and two RBI), battle starter Lance Lynn and the Chicago White Sox at Guaranteed Rate Field, Saturday at 7:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Astros.
+He had a hitless showing in his previous game (0-for-5) against the White Sox.

 Francisco Mejía Game Info & Props vs. the White Sox